OfficeDev/office-scripts-docs/docs/develop/external-calls.md

 # External API call support in Office Scripts

 Script authors shouldn't expect consistent behavior when using [external APIs](https://developer.mozilla.org/docs/Web/API) during the platform's preview phase.
 As such, do not rely on external APIs for critical script scenarios.

-Calls to external APIs can be only be made through the Excel client, not through Power Automate [under normal circumstances](#external-calls-from-power-automate).
+Calls to external APIs can be only be made through the Excel application, not through Power Automate [under normal circumstances](#external-calls-from-power-automate).

 > [!CAUTION]
 > External calls may result in sensitive data being exposed to undesirable endpoints.
 Your admin can establish firewall protection against such calls.